IvoDSBarros/test_tm/README.md

 + A color coding method was adopted to identify the different types of transitions;
 + Green segment (lower triangular): it portrays positive transitions in the matrix meaning any transition from a lower class of a previous year to an upper class of a later year; steep positive transitions are highlighted in dark green while intermediate and slight positive transitions are marked in light green;
 + Yellow segment (diagonal): same profit class in both years of the analysis;
-+ Red segment (upper triangular): red identifies negative transitions, that is to say any transition from an upper class of a previous year to a lower class of a later year; the dark red intersections of the matrix are referring to steep negative transitions and the light red ones are related to intermediate and slight negative transitions.
++ Red segment (upper triangular): red identifies negative transitions, that is to say any transition from an upper class of a previous year to a lower class of a later year; the dark red intersections of the matrix are referring to steep negative transitions and the light red ones are related to intermediate and slight negative transitions;
++ Blue segment: companies which entered the Fortune Global 500 list;
++ Brown segment: companies which were dropped from the list.
 <br>

 **Image 2: 4-Year Profit transition matrix on the Fortune Global 500**